Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Figures of merit

 \subsection{Thermal counts}

-Thermalizing the microwave field at millikelvin temperatures is well-known to be a difficult task, because of vanishing thermal conductivity and of the large attenuation needed in the input lines.
-This results in an effective field temperature often significantly larger than the cryostat base temperature, and in our case in the presence of a finite flux of thermal photons at the SMPD input causing a thermal count rate of thermal origin
+Thermalizing the microwave field at millikelvin temperatures is well known to be a difficult task because of vanishing thermal conductivity and the large attenuation needed in the input lines.
+This results in an effective field temperature that is often significantly larger than the cryostat base temperature, and in our case, in the presence of a finite flux of thermal photons at the SMPD input, causing a thermal count rate of thermal origin